Your family income estimate for family assistance payments

-How much Newborn Upfront Payment and Newborn Supplement you can get
+Newborn Upfront Payment and Newborn Supplement amount for multiple children

 Meeting the income test for Parental Leave Pay for a child born or adopted from 1 July 2023